 Day 4.
 Escorted day hike of about 16km and 7-8hr from Heuningvlei via the Boontjieskloof Hut, in the heart of the Wilderness Area, and then down to Grasvlei and Brugkraal (climb about 300m and descend 250m, Rating 3B).
 Overnight in the guest cottage at Brugkraal on a DBB basis.

 Day 6.
-Escorted 6-8hr hike of about 18km from Kleinvlei to the village of Eselbank, with detours to interesting viewpoints, rock formations and the Eselbank Falls (rating 3B).
-The route first climbs about 3km up the Dassieboskloof path (an ascent of about 350m) to get a good view down into the deep Dassieboskloof and across to the Skerpioensberg in the distance.
-The route then descends back almost to Kleinvlei before taking the path up to Eselbank which ascends a rocky valley (a climb of about 350m) and then levels out to run along a sandy track beside fields of rooibos tea to Eselbank village.
+Escorted 4-6hr hike of about 10km from Kleinvlei to the village of Eselbank, with detours to interesting viewpoints, rock formations and the Eselbank Falls (rating 3B).
+The route climbs the path up to Eselbank which ascends a rocky valley (a climb of about 350m) and then levels out to run along a sandy track beside fields of rooibos tea to Eselbank village.
 Two short detours are then made.
-The first goes to interesting rock formations and a cave with rock art a little way up the Eselbank River from the village.
-The second goes to the spectacular Eselbank Falls a short way downstream from the village.
+The first, at the end of the morning, goes to the spectacular Eselbank Falls a short way downstream from the village.
 Here the river plunges into a deep and narrow ravine that leads down to the valley known as the Moordenaarsgat.
-From Kleinvlei to Eselbank your luggage will be carried on a pack donkey.
+The second, after lunch, goes to interesting rock formations and a cave with rock art a little way up the Eselbank River from the village.
+From Wupperthal to Eselbank your luggage will be carried on a pack donkey.
 Overnight in the guest cottage at Eselbank on a DBB basis.

 Day 7.
-Escorted 6-8hr hike of about 10km from Eselbank over the mountain (ascend and descend about 500m) to the village of Langkloof (rating 3B).
-Note that about 5km of this hike is on a well marked route (white paint marks and stone cairns) through the veld, but that there is not a cleared path.
-The terrain on this section is fairly rough under foot, so progress is slower than on a path and more strenuous.
+Escorted 6-7hr hike of about 11km from Eselbank over the mountain (ascend and descend about 500m) to the village of Langkloof (rating 3B).
+Note that about 5km of this hike is on a well marked route (white paint marks and stone cairns) through the veld.
+The route has been cleared of vegetation but there is not a properly constructed path.
+The terrain on this section is fairly rough under foot, so progress is slower than on a properly constructed path and more strenuous.
 However, the route is very beautiful and interesting with tremendous views.
-Consult your guide if you would prefer a less strenuous hike, as there is an alternative low level route around the mountain.
+Consult your guide if you would prefer a less strenuous hike, as there is an alternative low level route around the mountain and along the rim of a ravine known as Moordenaarsgat.
 If the weather is unsuitable for the route over the mountain you will be taken to Langkloof by the low level route in any case.
 Overnight in the guest cottage at Langkloof on a DBB basis.

 Day 8.
-Escorted 6-8hr hike of about 16km involving 430m uphill and then 530m downhill, from Langkloof over Gabriël’s Pass, with a detour to the Wolfberg Arch, and then down to the Driehoek farm in the central Cederberg area (rating 3B).
+Escorted 6-8hr hike of about 16km involving 430m uphill and then 530m downhill, from Langkloof over Gabriël’s Pass, (with a detour to the Wolfberg Arch for strong hikers, about an extra 4km and 2hours) and then down to the Driehoek farm in the central Cederberg area (rating 3B).
 At about 4pm you will be met by our transport at Driehoek and will be transferred back to Clanwilliam (about 46km on a gravel road).
 Overnight in a guest house in Clanwilliam on a DBB basis.

 Day 9.
 Depart for home after breakfast